10 best sites to tour and visit during the Israel winter.

 If you are lucky your might also see foxes, rabbits and deer.

 4. Nahal Ayun near Metulla

-In the Nahal Ayrn - a spectacular 30 meter high waterfall.
-The Nahal (river) is flanked by an abundance of vegetation and water plants.
-A short circular train starts at the lower parking lot.
+In the Nahal Ayun – a spectacular 30 meter high waterfall.
+The nahal (river) is flanked by an abundance of vegetation and water plants.
+A short circular trail starts at the lower parking lot.

 5. The vanishing lake in the Ga’aton quarry